 Miami urologist Dr. David Robbins has provided a pdf copy for download of the vasectomy consent form that you signed at the North Miami Office.
 You can additionally download the pre and post-vasectomy instruction forms below as well as additional information about vasectomy from the American Urological Association:

 You will need to have someone take you home following the surgery WHEN YOU GET HOME:

-Dr Robbins North Miami office serves patients seeking vasectomy in all Miami-Dade and Broward cities including:
+Dr. Robbins North Miami office serves patients seeking vasectomy in all Miami-Dade, Fort Lauderdale, and all Broward cities.